Introduction to the Academy

 As utmost importance is attached to the membership of such an academy, only scientists of the highest merit, who have made outstanding contributions to the advancement of scientiﬁc knowledge, are elected its Fellows.
 The Academy is regarded by the public and the government as a repository of the highest scientiﬁc talent available in the country, and is generally supported and consulted in all matters relating to scientiﬁc education, research and development.

 The idea of establishing Pakistan Academy of Sciences was mooted in November 1947 at the 1st National Educational Conference held at Karachi.
-Subsequently, nine eminent scientists were elected as Foundation Fellows of the proposed Academy.
-One of the Foundation Fellows, Dr. M. Raziuddin Siddiqi, draﬅed Charter of the Academy which was approved.
+Subsequently, nine eminent scientists were elected as Founding Fellows of the proposed Academy.
+One of the Founding Fellows, Dr. M. Raziuddin Siddiqi, draﬅed Charter of the Academy which was approved.
 The Pakistan Academy of Sciences was inaugurated by the then Prime Minister of Pakistan, Khwaja Nazimuddin, on 16th February 1953, during 5th Pakistan Science Conference at Lahore.
-On 19th February 1953, the Foundation Fellows elected Prof. M. Afzal Hussain as President and Dr. M. Raziuddin Siddiqi as Secretary of the Academy.
+On 19th February 1953, the Founding Fellows elected Prof. M. Afzal Hussain as President and Dr. M. Raziuddin Siddiqi as Secretary of the Academy.

 The Academy is a non-governmental and non-political supreme scientiﬁc body of distinguished scientists in the country.
 The Government of Pakistan has given the consultative and advisory status to the Academy “on all problems relating to the development of scientiﬁc eﬀorts in the country”, and “generally on such matters of national and international importance in the ﬁeld of science as may be referred to the Academy”.
 The aﬀairs of the Academy are regulated by its Charter and Bye-Laws approved by the Fellows.